5 things we now know about prostate cancer

 As a result, the ACS now recommends discussing PSA screening with your doctor at age 50, at age 45 if you are high risk, which includes African-Americans (this population is more likely to get the disease) and men with a first-degree relative who was diagnosed with prostate cancer before age 65, or at age 40 if you have more than one first-degree relative who was diagnosed with the disease at an early age.

-If you’re diagnosed with early, low-risk prostate cancer, experts now believe you may not need to do anything about it at first—or even at all.
+If you’re diagnosed with early, low-risk prostate cancer, experts now believe you may not need to do anything about it at first.

 “Sometimes tumors are so small, and grow so slowly, that it’s reasonable to just monitor them closely, which is a process known as active surveillance,” Dr. Smith says.

 A landmark study that followed 1,643 men with low-risk prostate cancer found that whether they opted for surgery, radiation therapy or active surveillance, their survival rates were about the same: Each group had a prostate cancer-related death rate of about 1%.

 Note, though, that if you do opt for active surveillance, you’ll still need to be monitored with periodic biopsies, prostate exams and PSA blood tests every six to 12 months, Dr. Smith says.
 If the cancer should show signs of progression, you’ll need to start active treatment.